krinew/lite6_moveit_resources/README.md

 # Introduction
-This package aims to simplify the setup of the UFactory lite6 robot with moveit and MoveItConfigsBuilder.
+This package aims to simplify the setup of the UFactory lite6 robot with MoveIt and MoveItConfigsBuilder.